gjmfs/Virtual-Pet-Adoption-Center/Readme.md

 npm run server-i
 ```

-You need some environment setup for server site code so follow these steps to complete.
+You need some environment setup for server site code and client site code so follow these steps to complete.

 4. create a file named .env under server directory.